jbelfodil/rest-api-test/README.md

 ```

 #### Tests
-The application in tested with [Jest](https://facebook.github.io/jest/).
+The application is tested with [Jest](https://facebook.github.io/jest/).
 To launch the tests:
 ```
 npm run test